Reynolds Building: History

-21st Century
+21st century

-On November 23, 2009 the Winston-Salem Journal reported that Reynolds American, Inc. put the building up for sale after cutting jobs and moving many offices into the Plaza Building next door.
+On November 23, 2009, the Winston-Salem Journal reported that Reynolds American, Inc., put the building up for sale after cutting jobs and moving many offices into the Plaza Building next door.
 Forsyth County tax records showed the Reynolds Building's value as $12.3 million.
 The building offered 240000 sqft of office space, much of that Class B.

-In 2012, Quaintance-Weaver Restaurants and Hotels, which owned the Proximity and O. Henry hotels in nearby Greensboro, considered plans to turn the building into a luxury hotel for business travelers, but ultimately chose not to proceed.
+In 2012, Davis-Weaver Restaurants and Hotels, which owned the Proximity and O. Henry hotels in nearby Greensboro, considered plans to turn the building into a luxury hotel for business travelers, but ultimately chose not to proceed.

 In March 2013, Reynolds American selected CBRE to market the building, which the company intended to sell for $15 million.
 Philadelphia-based PMC Property Group, which renovates historic buildings, and San Francisco-based Kimpton Hotels & Restaurants Group bought the Reynolds Building for $7.8 million.
 Plans call for "a boutique hotel, restaurant and upscale apartments."

 In August 2014, the Reynolds Building was named to the National Register of Historic Places.
 Historic status, with its tax incentives, were expected to make the building more attractive.

 On November 5, 2015, Kimpton said its Kimpton Cardinal Hotel would have 174 rooms on the building's first six floors, along with 36 suites, a fitness center, a restaurant and bar, and 6400 square feet of meeting space.
-On December 15, Kimpton said the restaurant on the ground floor, would be named Katharine Brasserie & Bar after Katharine Smith Reynolds, the wife of R.J.
+On December 15, Kimpton said the restaurant on the ground floor would be named Katharine Brasserie & Bar after Katharine Smith Reynolds, the wife of R.J.
 Reynolds, and that it would be separate from the hotel.

 The 7th through 19th floors (there is no 13th floor because of superstition dating to the building's construction) opened in March as The Residences @ the R.J.
 Reynolds Building, with 20 apartments on the first four of those floors and six on the remaining floors.
 65 percent would be 700 square feet with one bedroom and the rest would be 830 to 1000 square feet with two bedrooms.
 The 19th floor apartments are tied with those in the Nissen Building for highest residential space.
 Different elevators serve the hotel and the apartments.
 The 20th floor mezzanine would have meeting space and the top two floors would house mechanical equipment.

 The Kimpton's grand opening took place on April 27, 2016, the building's 87th birthday.
 The restaurant opened on May 2.

 The $60 million in renovations included the lobby that would look familiar to those who worked in the building decades ago, described this way in an article by Robert Lopez that appeared on the Winston-Salem Journal web site.
 Straight ahead from the main entrance is the elevator bank, gold and silver leaf ceiling overhead, and brass doors polished to a blinding finish.
 An octagonal hall just past the elevators is clad is[sic] St. Genevieve golden vein marble.
 All around is metalwork featuring stylized tobacco leaves and diamond patterns.